wilson-lauw/azkaban/README.md

 - `Cloud SQL Client`
 - `Kubernetes Engine Developer`

 We assume the GKE cluster name is `azkaban` and the cloudSQL instanceID is `azkaban-db`, both are on zone `asia-east1-a`.
+Otherwise, you can change it in `sync_exec.py` and files in `yaml/`.
 Things that you may need to change:
 - Project ID: `[project-id]` (you can find and replace all)
 - Azkaban config on `conf/`